EvernodeXRPL/evernode-sdk/hotpocket/tutorial-basics.md

 ## Reusing the user public key

-So far, our client application generates a new key pair everytime it starts up.
+So far, our client application generates a new key pair every time it starts up.
 This makes HotPocket treat every launch of our client application as a unique user.
 A real-world application would need to interact with the smart contract as the same user.
 For this purpose, we need to preserve the key pair and reuse it in subsequent launches of the client application.

 ```javascript
 const userKeyPair = await HotPocket.generateKeys();